Los Angeles Battery Defense Attorney

 if the victim was injured.
 If there were no injuries, you could face one

 Get Your Free Initial Consultation Today

-a strong and aggressive battery defense.
-We have provided successful representation
+violent crime defense.
+We have provided successful representation in numerous battery

 sex offenses.
 We invite you to contact a criminal attorney in Los Angeles so that we

 can fully inform you about your legal rights and options.
 From there,